qwx9/strangepg/README.md

 ## <a name="bugs"></a>Known bugs

 Major bugs:
-- currently broken on Windows (WSL) during of GL initialization (Wayland?
+- currently broken on WSL, it bails during of GL initialization (Wayland?
 OpenGL ES?
 Windows OpenGL limitation?
 Don't know), see [issue #1](https://github.com/qwx9/strangepg/issues/1).
 Should work via X11 forwarding if remote and local GPUs meet the requirements.
 - strawk leaks some small amount of memory;